Liturgy for Holy Eucharist

 Hear our prayer.

 Inspire the witness of God’s people throughout the world, for our bishop Todd, our priest Peter, for our sister community in Little Rock and Father Seth, for this gathering and for all the churches in Tulsa, and all our ministry partners.
-This week we pray especially for All Souls South Placer in Lincoln, California led by the Rev. William Steen, Jr. We pray also for this visiting the Abbey this week—for Tiffany and Tate, for Redeemer Church.
+This week we pray especially for Christ Our Peace in Omaha, Nebraska, led by Darby Whealy.
+For all those visiting the Abbey of the Heights this week—for Carlie, for Brandon, for Susanne, for Redeemer Church.

 Lord in your mercy: